mbaersch/url-cleaner-serverside/readme.md

-# url-cleaner
+# URL Cleaner (url-cleaner-server)
-Custom Variable Template for server-side Google Tag Manager.
+Custom Variable Template for **server-side** Google Tag Manager.
 URL cleanup with black- or whitelisting for parameters and optional value redaction with regexes

 **Note**: this template does not need any permissions.